vmware-tanzu/velero/site/content/docs/main/troubleshooting.md

 ...
 ```

+**Note:** Velero plugins run as binaries, i.e. after they are executed, either successful or not, they exit.
+So, if you see **received EOF, stopping recv loop** messages in debug logs, that does not mean an error occurred.

 ## Known issue with restoring LoadBalancer Service

 Because of how Kubernetes handles Service objects of `type=LoadBalancer`, when you restore these objects you might encounter an issue with changed values for Service UIDs.
 Kubernetes automatically generates the name of the cloud resource based on the Service UID, which is different when restored, resulting in a different name for the cloud load balancer.
 If the DNS CNAME for your application points to the DNS name of your cloud load balancer, you'll need to update the CNAME pointer when you perform a Velero restore.